SPARC-FAIR-Codeathon/2024-team-2/README.md

 # SPARC Assemble (sparc-assemble)
-A Python tool to find and automatically assemble tools and workflows to process SPARC datasets in accordance with FAIR principles.
+A Python tool to automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles.

 [![Contributors][contributors-shield]][contributors-url]
 [![Stargazers][stars-shield]][stars-url]